RillingDev/smogon-usage-fetch/README.md

 ```

-## Browser Usage
+## Adding a Proxy

-This library is still usable in the browser, but will need slight modifications due to CORS issues.
-The last argument of the fetch functions will let you pass in a prefix to the base URL, giving you the option of using a CORS proxy.
+This library is still usable in the browser, but may need slight modifications (for example, a CORS proxy for CORS issues).
+The last argument of the fetch functions will let you set a custom base URL, giving you the option of using a proxy of your choosing.

-**Important:** Keep in mind that this approach is only as stable as the CORS proxy is.
+**Important:** Keep in mind that this approach is only as stable as the proxy is.
 That means that you should expect downtime with this method, depending on your proxy of choice.

 ```typescript